 Did you know that you do not have to repeat the whole AQUA-DUCT calculations over and over after such small changes in your config file?
-At each stage you can decide if you want to run it only once and next time simply load the particular \.dump file (execute = runonce), run the stage every time (execute = run) or skip the stage calculations (execute = skip).
-So let's open the config file in your favourite text editor and add the execute = run line in the [inlets clustering] section and run the calculations again.
+At each stage you can decide if you want to run it only once and next time simply load the particular .dump file (execute = runonce), run the stage every time (execute = run) or skip the stage calculations (execute = skip).
+So, let's change the execute option to run in the Inlets clustering, save the config file and run the calculations again.